authup/documentation/src/sdks/javascript/access/permission-checker.md

 ## Provider

-For demonstration purposes, the PermissionMemoryProvider is only initialized with 3 permissions, whereby only the first permission is defined with a policy.
+For demonstration purposes, the PermissionMemoryProvider is only initialized with three permissions, whereby only the first permission is defined with a [policy](./policies.md).

 ```typescript